redlibrarian/redlibrarian.github.io/_posts/2016-12-04-Gramsci-Library-Neutrality.markdown

 the welfare or neoliberal state.
 My argument in that case is more top-down rather than woven through the fortunes of the bourgeoisie.
 In Gramsci's view, intellectual work begins prior to, and proceeds independently of, the conquest of state power.
-It is function, in his terminology, of civil society just as much as political society.
+It is a function, in his terminology, of civil society just as much as political society.

 How does this fit into the idea of library neutrality, and then into my